mhorga/mhorga.github.io/_posts/2015-09-06-object-communication-in-ios.markdown

 }
 {% endhighlight %}

-The only other thing we need to do before running the program is to configure the `IBAction` method we created in the beginning, so that the button can send a new amount to the `update()` method:
+The last thing we need to do before running the program is to configure the `IBAction` method we created in the beginning, so that the button can send a new amount to the `update()` method:

 {% highlight swift %}
 @IBAction func submitAction(sender: UIButton) {